reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 ## Reviewing the Starting Example Application

 The example application for this tutorial is a Github Issues viewer app.
-It allows the user to enter the names of a Github org and repositry, fetch the current list of open issues, page through the issues list, and view the contents and comments of a specific issue.
+It allows the user to enter the names of a Github org and repository, fetch the current list of open issues, page through the issues list, and view the contents and comments of a specific issue.

 The starting commit for this application is a plain React implementation that uses function components with hooks for state and side effects like data fetching.
 The code is already written in TypeScript, and the styling is done via CSS Modules.